department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/2023-04 Voicebot User Test Plan C1 Conversation Guide .md

 **Facilitator asks each observer/notetaker to give a brief, camera-on, introduction, like their first name and position with the VA Voicebot project.
 (This is meant to humanize the interaction of observation for the participant)**

-•	Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth **TECH REP: Change to slide Voicebot simple description.**
+Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth.

+**TECH REP: Change to slide Voicebot simple description.**

 **Moderator:** Our goal for today is to gather feedback on a prototype Voicebot for telephone interaction with the VA.